CodewitGit/pyBoardExport/README.md

 ## Output
 Two csv files are extracted into ./src/out folder from Azure DevOps for the given Project.
 These files will be overwritten evey time its extracted.
-No mechanism is in place to archive and version contro the files.
+No mechanism is in place to archive and version control the files.

 1. WorkItemExtract.csv
 2. WorkItemTracking.csv